 1957: An F5 tornado cut a swath through Fargo, North Dakota killing 10 and injuring at least 103 people.
 This tornado was the northernmost confirmed F5 tornado until the Elie, Manitoba tornado on June 22, 2007.
+Click HERE for a detailed analysis of the Fargo Tornadoes.

 1970: Nesbyen, Norway reached 96 degrees on this day, becoming the warmest temperature recorded in Norway.